Online Manuscript Submission

 • Thematic reviews: Reviews based on description of particular educational approaches or learning models.

 Case report: FMEJ does not publish standard case reports.
 We publish articles about real cases as long as they are suitable for presentation in specifically educational formats.

 1. Title page: The first page of each paper should indicate the title of the article, the authors’ names, the institutional affiliations, the name of the department(s) and institution(s) to which the work should be attributed, grant support and contact information for corresponding author including mailing address, telephone numbers, fax number, and e-mail.
 Also, it is necessary to mention your ORCID within your affiliation.

-Please also provide a a short Running Head no more than 40 characters (including letters and spaces), and a word count for the text only (excluding abstract, acknowledgments, figure legends, and references) and a separate word count for the Abstract at the bottom of the title page.
+Please also provide a short Running Head no more than 40 characters (including letters and spaces), and a word count for the text only (excluding abstract, acknowledgments, figure legends, and references) and a separate word count for the Abstract at the bottom of the title page.
 Please write down the number of figures and tables at the end.